Lionfish: Western tropical Atlantic

 The timeline of observations points to the east coast of Florida as the initial source of the western Atlantic invasion, though it has been suggested that the Bahamas may also have been an independent source.
 Lionfish were first detected in the Bahamas in 2004.

-In July 2011, lionfish were reported for the first time in the Flower Garden Banks National Marine Sanctuary off the coast of Louisiana.
+In July 2011, lionfish were reported for the first time in the Flower Garden Banks National Marine Sanctuary off the coast of Texas.

 In June 2013 lionfish were discovered as far east as Barbados, and as far south as the Los Roques Archipelago and many Venezuelan continental beaches.
 Lionfish were first sighted in Brazilian waters in late 2014.

 Genetic testing on a single captured individual revealed that it was related to the populations found in the Caribbean, suggesting that the spread of the species occurred by larval dispersal rather than by intentional release.
 Pelagic larval dispersion is assumed to occur through oceanic currents, including the Gulf Stream and the Caribbean Current.
 Ballast water discharged from ships can also contribute to the dispersal.

 P. volitans is the most abundant species of the invasive lionfish population in the Atlantic and Caribbean.

 Adult lionfish are now found along the United States East Coast from Cape Hatteras, North Carolina, to Florida, and along the Gulf Coast to Texas.
 They are also found off Bermuda, the Bahamas, and throughout the Caribbean, including the Turks and Caicos, Haiti, Cuba, the Dominican Republic, the Cayman Islands, Aruba, Curacao, Trinidad and Tobago, Bonaire, Puerto Rico, St. Croix, Belize, Honduras, Colombia and Mexico.
 Population densities continue to increase in the invaded areas, resulting in a population boom of up to 700% in some areas between 2004 and 2008.

 Mediterranean

 Lionfish have also established themselves in parts of the Mediterranean - with records down to 110 m depth.
+It was first recorded in 1991 in Israel and quickly jumped to the Turkish Riviera.
 Lionfish have been found in Maltese waters and waters of other Mediterranean countries, as well as Croatia.
 Warming sea temperatures may be allowing lionfish to further expand their range in the Mediterranean.